Frequently Asked Questions

-As our process currently stands, everything is typically completed in-person.
-Drop into the ticket office during our normal operating hours (Monday - Thursday from 9:00 - 4:00) and we can print out your tickets and simply hand them to you.
-The only exception to this is Disney World, which has to be ordered at least two - three weeks in advance.
+Although everything is typically completed in-person, we just introduced a new way to receive E-Tickets over email.
+You can drop into the ticket office during our normal operating hours (Monday - Thursday from 9:00 - 4:00) and we can print out your tickets and simply hand them to you.
+The only exception to this is Disney World, which has to be ordered at least three weeks in advance.
 Shipping times for these tickets may vary and are subject to change at any time.

 What do I need to know before I come in to purchase tickets?

 If you are purchasing Disneyland or Disney World military promo tickets, you need to be aware that they have a purchase restriction of six tickets per service member.
 For nearly all other ticket types, any amount may be purchased.
 Additionally, Disney requires that the service member or their spouse with their eligible I.D. be present at the park and with the group on at least the first use.
 The eligible member must also use one of the tickets.
 As previously mentioned, Disney World tickets need to be ordered at least 3 weeks in advance.